DannyQuah/DannyQuah.github.io/_talks/2026-06-05-Lessons-Industrial-Policy-Asia-Pacific-Changing-Order.md

 There might be important lessons for small Asia Pacific states in our seeing how the Gret Powers are doing it.
 But our taking on board those lessons will make us all collectively poorer.

 THREE // Empirical evidence shows heightened industrial policy activity everywhere.
-That does not mean economists should endorse industrial policy.
+Some of that activity is very good and worthwhile.
+Others are very bad.

 Heroic scientific work by economists Juhasz, Lane, and Rodrik, and Cherif and Hasanov, have been eye-opening on the increase in industrial policy worldwide.
 More than ever is there urgency for science to keep track of the misuse of industrial policy.
 As with all policy, there are good reasons for undertaking policy action, and there are bad reasons.
 In the Asia-Pacific region we watch for when corruption in industrial policy destroys value, exacerbates inequality, and entrenches elites.
 In advanced economies and Great Powers, their scientists need to understand better when economic statecraft is appropriate and when it is not, and not take as given that simply uttering the words "national security" or "contain China" alongside a mention of "industrial policy" immediately implies an appropriate call to action.